AhmedKamal18/Networks-rdt-protocol/README.md

-# RTD v2.2 Readme
+# RDT v2.2 Readme

 ## Overview
-RTD v2.2 is a transport layer protocol that implements a stop-and-wait pattern, supports packet corruption handling using checksum, and operates as an alternating-bit protocol.
+RDT v2.2 is a transport layer protocol that implements a stop-and-wait pattern, supports packet corruption handling using checksum, and operates as an alternating-bit protocol.
 The protocol provides reliable data transfer between two communicating entities over an unreliable channel.

 ## Features
-1. **Stop-and-Wait Pattern**: RTD v2.2 utilizes a stop-and-wait pattern, where the sender transmits a single packet and waits for an acknowledgment from the receiver before sending the next packet.
+1. **Stop-and-Wait Pattern**: RDT v2.2 utilizes a stop-and-wait pattern, where the sender transmits a single packet and waits for an acknowledgment from the receiver before sending the next packet.
 This ensures reliable delivery and simplifies flow control.

 2. **Packet Corruption Handling**: The protocol incorporates checksum-based packet corruption handling.
 The sender calculates the checksum by obtaining the ASCII code of each character in the packet and includes it in the packet.
 The receiver verifies the integrity of the received packet by recalculating the checksum and comparing it with the checksum received.
 If a corruption is detected, appropriate actions are taken.

-3. **Alternating-Bit Protocol**: RTD v2.2 operates as an alternating-bit protocol.
+3. **Alternating-Bit Protocol**: RDT v2.2 operates as an alternating-bit protocol.
 The sender assigns a unique sequence number (alternating bit) to each packet it sends.
 The receiver acknowledges the correct receipt of packets by sending acknowledgments (ACKs) with the expected sequence number.
 If the receiver receives a corrupted packet, it sends an ACK with the next expected sequence number, effectively requesting retransmission.

 ## Usage

 ### Sender
-To use the RTD v2.2 protocol as a sender, follow these steps:
+To use the RDT v2.2 protocol as a sender, follow these steps:

 1. Establish a connection with the receiver using the underlying network layer.
 2. Prepare the data to be sent and divide it into packets.